South Korea’s Constitutional Court will rule Friday on Yoon’s impeachment - WTOP News

 In addition to the Constitutional Court’s ruling on his impeachment, Yoon was arrested and indicted in January on criminal rebellion charges.Yoon was released from prison March 8, after a Seoul district court cancelled his arrest and allowed him to stand his criminal trial without being detained.

-Ten top military and police officials have also been arrested and indicted over their roles in the martial law enactment.
+Ten senior military and police officials have also been arrested and indicted over their roles in the martial law enactment.

 Associated Press writer Kim Tong-hyung contributed to this report.